 “For this guy y’all call a troll, I call it campaigning.
-And when you keep campaigning on people lives, eventually you’re going to get elected and election day is coming for him.”
+And when you keep campaigning on people’s lives, eventually you’re going to get elected and election day is coming for him.”

 Steps to starting a business empire:

-Step one on starting a business is to get an attorney so that you’ll be protected get one that specialize in what you’re doing do you not get a foot doctor if your heart is hurting you should go to a heart doctor
+Step one on starting a business is to get an attorney so that you’ll be protected.
+Get one that specializes in what you’re doing.
+Do not get a foot doctor if your heart is hurting … go to a heart doctor.

 How to make $1M and keep it: